gophercoders/website/content/teachernotes/KS2/lower/further-numbers.md

 include a fractional part.
 The pupils will be introduced to how Go manages these numbers in upper KS2.
 The pupils will need to have been introduced to fractions and decimal fractions before this idea can be introduced in programming.
-The anser cannot be 7.5 because the sum is an integer division sum.
+The answer cannot be 7.5 because the sum is an integer division sum.
 Neither number involved contains a decimal point so cannot be a real number.